mbasaglia/glaxnimate/docs/docs/manual/ui/tools.md

 ### Mouse Actions

-This tool has a moltitude of mouse interactions:
+This tool has a multitude of mouse interactions:

 Left click: Select the item under the mouse.